 BA (Vind), MA, PhD (York)

 Susan Dodd is a political theorist who focuses on modern philosophy, literature and social thought.
-She has been a full-time faculty member in the Foundation Year Programme since 1998.
+She has been a full-time faculty member in the Foundation Year Program since 1998.

 Each Book A Drum: Ten Years of Halifax Humanities, Halifax: The Halifax Humanities Society, 2015.
 Editors: Dodd (Chair), Dobbin, Clarke and Redden.